 Learn more about UNGC

 Vattenfall’s Code of Conduct is the baseline for all employees’ decisions and actions and our expectations on partners throughout our value chain.
 Vattenfall's Code of Conduct covers principles to promote sound and responsible business practices.
-The Code, along with Vattenfall's core values, guides Vattenfall’s behaviour.
+The Code, along with Vattenfall's experience principles, guides Vattenfall’s behaviour.